c4osl/deaddove/readme.txt

 ### **Block Usage**
 1. In the block editor, add the Content Warning block.
 2. Select warning terms in the block settings.
-3. Add your content, which will be blurred until the user agrees to view it.
+3. Add your content inside the Content Warning block, which will be blurred until the user agrees to view it.

 ### **Shortcode Usage**
-Use the `[content_warning]` shortcode to apply warnings within individual posts or pages.
+Use the `[content_warning]` shortcode to apply warnings within a block.
 The slug of the term or terms should be entered into the shortcode separated by commas.

 **Example 1:** Single term